Revisiting Bruce Springsteen’s First No. 1 Album, ‘The River’

-Less than four months after the Darkness tour ended on New Year’s Day 1979, Springsteen and the E Street Band took up residency at The Power Station in New York.
-While Born to Run was very lush and Darkness suffered from a flat production job that was common in the mid-to-late ‘70s, Springsteen wanted a different approach this time around.
+Less than four months after the Darkness tour ended on New Year’s Day 1979, Springsteen and the E Street Band took up residency at the Power Station in New York.
+Born to Run was lush, and Darkness suffered from a flat production job that was common in the mid-to-late ‘70s.
+Springsteen wanted a different approach this time around.

 “I wanted to cut some music that felt very explosive,” he said in Peter Ames Carlin’s Bruce.
 “I wanted to combine the fun aspect of what the band did along with the story I was telling.
 Find a way to combine those things and create a bigger picture of what we did out in front of the people.”

 That’s exactly what he got.
 More than any other Bruce Springsteen album, you hear the E Street Band living up to their onstage reputation, providing some blistering rock on the uptempo numbers — particularly the four that open the record — and giving room for the slower and darker songs to breathe, most notably “Point Blank,” “Stolen Car” and “Drive All Night.”
 A lot of this was the work of Steven Van Zandt, who served as co-producer.